 A planned group of courses (with fewer requirements than a college degree program) which represents a selected body of knowledge.

 An acronym for College Level Examination Program, a nationally recognized program through which students take comprehensive exams to earn college credit.
-See college catalog for specifics.
+See clep.collegeboard.org for specifics.

 A formal ceremony (“graduation”) recognizing completion of study and requirements for a degree or certificate.

-Both credit and non-credit courses that are taught on campus as well as at Old Saybrook and the Meriden Center that are offered through the Continuing Education/Workforce Development division of the College.
+Both credit and non-credit courses that are taught on campus that are offered through the Continuing Education/Workforce Development division of the College.
 Courses are designed to provide personal enrichment, education, skill building and upgrading as well as career and personal development.
-The Certified Nurse Aide, Pharmacy Technician, Veterinarian Assistant and Personal Trainer certificate programs are examples of the broad array of offerings.
+The Certified Nurse Aide, Emergency Medical Technician, Pharmacy Technician, Veterinarian Assistant and Personal Trainer certificate programs are examples of the broad array of offerings.